desertwitch/mirrorshuttle/README.md

 #### OVERVIEW

-MirrorShuttle is a utility to mirror a target, stage with structure, and move with integrity.
-It lets you keep your structure, but ditch the risk.

 mirrorshuttle provides a command-line interface for replicating the full directory structure of a target location into a sandbox or staging area.
 Content can be added to this mirror structure, without exposing the secure target, but